CodeWithParul/CodeWithParul/README.md

 - 👋 Hi, I’m @CodeWithParul
 - 👀 I’m interested in App Development for Android and IOS
 - 🌱 I’m currently learning Flutter Development with Dart
-- 💞️ I’m looking forward to learn various aspects of App Development
+- 💞️ I’m looking forward to explore various aspects of App Development
 - 📫 How to reach me => Gmail- singhparul.1204@gmail.com

 <!---